 Over the past decade, with the improvement of surgical techniques and experience, we have been able to decrease the complication rate to less than .5%.
 However, complications can still occur during and after surgery.
 The main complications of the gastric sleeve surgery include leakage from the staple line – this is a rare but serious complication of the gastric sleeve surgery.

 We at Texas Endosurgery, Houston, pay paramount attention to our surgical techniques to minimize all the complications.
-At this point, we have never had a leak from the gastric sleeve surgery during the past 5 years.
-Additional complications also include:

 Dr. Bonnor is a board-certified cosmetic and well experienced in post-bariatric surgery body contouring.
 If unwanted, loose skin and tissue hide the results of weight loss surgery, we can work with you to smooth and shape your body and ensure you feel and look your best.